ludfjig/hyperlight-samples/README.md

     - `just download-qjs` to download and extract quickjs source code
     - `just patch-qjs` to patch quickjs source code
     - `just build-qjs-guest` to compile the guest
     - `just run samples/pi_bigfloat.js` to compile and run the host cli application, passing in a javascript file to be executed.
+This specific javascript program calculates 1 million digits of pi.
 There are more samples in the samples folder.
+The `date.js` file uses Date.now(), which is stubbed out since the guest currently has not way of getting the current date/time, but it should be easy to implement this using a host function (which is what we do for hyperlight-js).

 ### minor tweaks